mih-ai/nortti_jussi/README.md

 # "Nörtti-Jussi" - "base code" equipped with an OpenAI interface for utilizing artificial intelligence

-"Nörtti-Jussi" is modeled after the legendary life stages of the legendary Finnish "Nätti-Jussi" (https://fi.wikipedia.org/wiki/N%C3%A4tti-Jussi) which include both truth and fiction, as Finnish folklore knows well .
+"Nörtti-Jussi" is modeled after the legendary life stages of the legendary Finnish "Nätti-Jussi" (https://fi.wikipedia.org/wiki/N%C3%A4tti-Jussi) which include both truth and fiction, as Finnish folklore knows well.
 It may be that Nörtti-Jussi, when used correctly, can do almost as wonderful things as his role model Nätti-Jussi, or maybe not.

 Technically, "Nörtti-Jussi" is a python module that you can easily use by looking at the latest OpenAI (ChaptGPT) features.
 You can get more information about this by taking a closer look at the attached program code.

-It's also worth noting that "Nörtti-Jussin" can easily be turned into a so-called "stand-alone" program with the help of PyInstaller (https://pyinstaller.org/en/stable) for example on the desktop of one's own Windows machine that is in daily use, so that The superpowers of "Nörtti-Juss" are directly and easily accessible in everyday work.
+It's also worth noting that "Nörtti-Jussi" can easily be turned into a so-called "stand-alone" program with the help of PyInstaller (https://pyinstaller.org/en/stable) for example on the desktop of one's own Windows machine that is in daily use, so that the superpowers of "Nörtti-Jussi" are directly and easily accessible in everyday work.